rotorstudio/angular-ui-chartist/README.md

 ## Options

-Ass this directive is just an wrapper, configuration and options is done as written in the official [chartist documentation](https://gionkunz.github.io/chartist-js/api-documentation.html).
+As this directive is just an wrapper, configuration and options is done as written in the official [chartist documentation](https://gionkunz.github.io/chartist-js/api-documentation.html).